conversationai/perspectiveapi/score_normalization.md

 # Perspective API score normalization change

-FIXME(jetpack): finalize schedule.

-On **Xday, 2017-XX-XX**, Perspective will begin to return /normalized/ scores by default.
+On **Tuesday, 2017-06-13**, Perspective will begin to return /normalized/ scores by default.
 With this change, the score values from **all** of our models will shift.
 See [What's changing and why?](#whats-changing-and-why) for details on the change.